Endurance can be defined as the ability to continue to endure a stress, hardship or level of suffering.

 - Improves strength of muscles and joints

-- Improved buffering capacity of muscle cells – ability to tolerate higher acidity levels.
+- Increased buffering capacity of muscle cells – ability to tolerate higher acidity levels.

 - Intervals completed just above the VO2max using either short, or longer recoveries.

 - Short intervals at just above VO2max intensity*, with short active recoveries.
 Example session: 20minutes of 30secs at just above VO2max intensity (either speed or power), 30secs at just below 50% of VO2max intensity (either 50% of VO2max speed or power).
 Great for developing both aerobic and anaerobic conditioning as well as lactate clearance.

 - Longer VO2max intervals*, with longer recoveries.
 Example session: 5 x (3minutes at VO2max intensity, 3minutes at 50%VO2max intensity).
 Great for developing both aerobic and anaerobic conditioning, with increased emphasis on aerobic conditioning.

 - Anaerobic conditioning intervals.
 Example sessions: 5 x 300m at 800m pace, 4minute jog recovery.
 Another good option is short hill repeats of around 30seconds duration.